Guide to Services - CST & Claremont Lincoln

 Claremont School of Theology Library is the major resource center for the study of religion at Claremont.
 Its primary mission is to provide resources and services in support of the research and educational aims of Claremont School of Theology and its affiliates, and members of the Claremont Lincoln University Consortium.
 The Library is a member of OCLC, SCELC (Statewide California Electronic Library Consortium), SCATLA (Southern California Area Theological Library Association), and ATLA (American Theological Library Association).

-Please note: Persons with Claremont School of Theology Library cards do not automatically have borrowing privileges at The Claremont Colleges Library.
-See How to Get a Borrowing Card for The Claremont Colleges Library.
+Please note: Persons with Claremont School of Theology ID/Library cards do not automatically have borrowing privileges at The Claremont Colleges Library.
+See the handout “CST/CLU Guide, How to Obtain a Borrowers Card for The Claremont Colleges Library,” also available at

 - borrowing privileges for circulating items